Karl’s Outing: “I have a son – I am a gay dad” | Episode 1

 Support of rainbow families in Europe

 Fortunately, in other European countries, there is a good chance of receiving legal help in planning a rainbow family.
 Even having sperm donated officially via a sperm bank, including tests and insemination at fertility clinics is possible.
 So the adventure family under the rainbow could continue, in a roundabout way.
 At first without Daan, because I had not even met him so far.
 More about this topic in one of the following episodes.
-First of all, the girls and me planned regular Skype calls that, unfortunately, often got canceled because of me.
-Despite my initial euphoria, family planning was at this point of my life not on top of my agenda.
-And then I met Daan and after six months of a long distance relationship between Berlin and Amsterdam, my move to Amsterdam became priority.
+First of all, the girls and I planned regular Skype calls that, unfortunately, often got canceled because of me.
+Despite my initial euphoria, family planning was at this point in my life not on top of my agenda.
+And then I met Daan and after six months of a long-distance relationship between Berlin and Amsterdam, my move to Amsterdam became a priority.
 The rainbow family project quickly took a back seat.
 But thanks to the tenacity and almost endless patience of the two future mothers, we were able to find common answers and tackle new challenges bit by bit.

 Honesty is the name of the game in a rainbow family

 From the very beginning, the foundation for the success of our rainbow family was open and honest dealings with each other, but not only about important decisions.
 Much confidence is needed, which must be built up piece by piece.
 Especially since I as the donor wanted to be part of the family from the beginning on.
 In addition, the clear agreements we made on rights and duties helped me to respect the decisions of the Mommies and to appreciate and accept everything that is decided for our common children.
-We were asked a lot of questions, for example how to handle it legally, with or without a contract, how often I can see the little one and who are the legal guardians.
+We were asked a lot of questions, for example how to handle it legally, with or without a contract, how often I can see the little one, and who are the legal guardians.
 We decided to settle everything on a friendship basis.
 Long phone calls with countless conversations went ahead and continue to take place.
 Especially after our first family weekend together, any differences in how and where we grew up ultimately do not matter at all.
 The motivation and drive for all decisions is the well-being of our offspring and the awareness that all experiences shape a human being and thus prepare them for their own future.
 Of course, this also includes the whole rainbow family.

 Baby shoes as the birthday gift

 My outing came late, only at the age of 18 years.
 At that time, I still lived in a small, very conservative village in the east of Germany, which I left after that.
 It was not so easy for my parents at the time to accept my homosexuality.
 But over time, the relationship relaxed.
 Today, the relationship is more than cordial.
 My parents even refer to Daan as their third son and accept him as a full and solid part of the family.
 Nevertheless, I have kept my parents completely out of the decision-making and family planning process.
 I simply did not want to disappoint them in case we would be unsuccessful.
 I hoped so much that it would work, that I wanted to wait until the first ultrasound scan.
 Of course, I could not guess that this would happen just before my dad’s 60th birthday.
-In short, for the birthday, we handed him a small gift box with a baby shoe and a ultrasound image.
+In short, for the birthday, we handed him a small gift box with a baby shoe and an ultrasound image.

 From incomprehension to tears to absolute joy

 It was a daring venture because I had no idea what to expect in response.
 From endless euphoria to total rejection, everything was possible.
-In the end there was something of both.
+In the end, there was something of both.
 My mother opened her present and began to dance like crazy across the room, shouting, “I’ll be a grandma, I’ll finally be a grandma!”.
 On the other side of the table sat a completely baffled father, who just could not understand what this little pair of shoes in the gift box meant to him.
 He needed a breeze of fresh air while I told him all about our plan, the arrangements, and the moms.
 The prospect of having a real grandson or granddaughter soon sank slowly into his heart.
 Just a few days later, we received a call from my mother that my father had officially started to make plans as a grandfather.
 One year later, our first summer weekend together wiped away all doubts.
 Today you can hardly imagine a more proud grandfather, like my daddy.

 And so our story continues

-The last year was marked by intensive contact via WhatsApp with countless pictures, videos and messages documenting every little step of our common child.
+The last year was marked by intensive contact via WhatsApp with countless pictures, videos, and messages documenting every little step of our common child.
 Since his birth last year, we have visited my son three times and even celebrated Christmas together.
 “Going with the flow” is currently our motto.
 And even if he is a boy genetically, we want to offer him as much freedom and possibilities as possible.
-For both his sex, as well as his sexual preferences or with which sex he would like to identify himself later, should be left entirely to himself.
+For both, his sex, as well as his sexual preferences or with which sex he would like to identify himself later, should be left entirely to himself.
 Unlike me, he prefers to play with cars instead of dolls.
 But who knows what will happen in the future.

 When a rainbow family grows together